irewe/irewe.github.io/index.md

 In my PhD-project "MycoModel" we develop a disease spread model for *Mycoplasma bovis* (a bacteria that affects cattle) and aim to enhance the epidemiological knowledge about the bacteria and to stop the spread.
 Read more here: [coming soon]

-My background is a masters degree in engineering.
-However, a big interest in data, math and animal welfare led me to veterinary epidemiologi.
+My background is a masters degree in engineering (environment/water).
+However, a big interest in data, math and animals led me to veterinary epidemiologi.

 <p align="center">